Israel calls on famine-stricken residents to flee and targets more high-rises in Gaza City

 Israel targets high-rises in Gaza City

-Residents of Sousi Tower, a prominent 15-story building, told The Associated Press that the Israeli army gave them around 20 minutes to grab their belongings and flee before warplanes razed the building to the ground.
+Residents of Sousi Tower, a prominent 15-story building, told The Associated Press that the Israeli army gave them around 20 minutes to grab their belongings and flee before warplanes razed the building.

 Israel Katz, Israel’s defense minister, posted a video of the Sousi Tower collapsing in an enormous cloud of smoke along with the words: “We continue.”

-It was the second tower demolished in as many days.
-On Friday, Israel hit Mushtaha Tower, a local landmark that housed dozens of families, saying that Hamas militants used it for surveillance.
+It was the second Gaza City tower demolished in as many days.
+On Friday, Israel hit Mushtaha Tower, a local landmark that housed dozens of families, saying that Hamas militants had used it for surveillance.
 Hamas denied those claims.

-The leveling of high-rises comes as Israel ramps up its offensive against Hamas after announcing last month it planned to take control of Gaza's largest northern city, where Palestinian families live crammed into tents in the ruins of bombed-out buildings.
+The leveling of high-rises comes as Israel ramps up its offensive against Hamas after announcing plans to take control of Gaza's largest city, where displaced Palestinian families have pitched tents on the ruins of bombed-out buildings.

 Earlier this week, the Israeli military said it had seized control of 40% of the city.

-At Shifa Hospital in Gaza City on Saturday, officials were counting the dead and tending to the wounded from Israeli bombardment the day before.

-They said 15 people had been killed, including a family of five whose Gaza City apartment was hit in an airstrike and civilians killed by Israeli gunfire while seeking aid near the Zikim crossing between the Gaza Strip and Israel.
+The director of Shifa Hospital, Mohamed Abu Selmiya, said that on Friday, another 23 Palestinians were killed across the Gaza Strip while seeking aid, six of them at Zikim.

+“It's the same every day, gunfire and tank shelling whenever we try to approach the aid trucks," said Ibrahim al-Taweel, 24, who endures the mayhem at Zakim to get food otherwise unaffordable in Gaza City due to shortages and price gouging.

-More than 2,000 Palestinians have been killed while seeking aid at distribution points or along U.N. convoy routes, the Gaza Health Ministry reports, many of them by Israeli fire.
+The Gaza Health Ministry reports that over 2,000 Palestinians have been killed at distribution sites in recent months, many of them by Israeli fire.

-The Israeli military did not immediately respond to a request for comment on those killed Friday.
+Thousands of Israelis rallied across Jerusalem and Tel Aviv on Saturday evening to increase pressure on Netanyahu to reach a deal with Hamas that would free the remaining 48 hostages held in Gaza.

-Israelis have staged widespread protests over the military's renewed assault on Gaza City, fearing it will further endanger the remaining hostages held in the strip, 20 among 48 of whom Israel believes to still be alive.
+The protesters vented their outrage at the military's renewed assault on Gaza City, fearing the escalation will further endanger their captive loved ones.
+The Israeli military estimates that 20 hostages in Gaza are still alive.

+“That is not how you return abducted men and women,” said Gil Dickmann, whose cousin Carmel Gat, was killed in captivity last year.
+“That is how you kill abducted men and women.”

+In Jerusalem, massive crowds marched through the city shouting “all of them now!” and spilled into the streets outside Netanyahu's residence, chanting “traitor, traitor!"

-On Saturday in Jerusalem, relatives of hostages and their supporters marched down a main thoroughfare toward the residence of Israeli Prime Minister Benjamin Netanyahu, chanting and holding signs rejecting the military’s planned takeover of Gaza City and urging a comprehensive ceasefire.
-“The government is burying them alive,” one sign read.
+“The government is burying them alive,” one protest sign read.
 “An unsigned deal kills them all,” read another.

-Fears over the fate of hostages escalated on Friday, the 700th day of the war, when Hamas released a propaganda video of two hostages — Guy Gilboa-Dalal and Alon Ohel — looking gaunt and exhausted while being driven around Gaza City.
+A Hamas propaganda video released Friday, the 700th day of the war, has intensified anxiety over the fate of the hostages.
+The apparently recent footage showed two hostages — Guy Gilboa-Dalal and Alon Ohel — looking gaunt and exhausted while being driven around Gaza City.

-Ahead of their weekly Saturday protest near the Israeli military headquarters in Tel Aviv, families of hostages vented their anger over the intensified bombardment in Gaza City.

-“This is not how you return abducted men and women,” said Gil Dickmann, whose cousin Carmel Gat, was killed in captivity last year.
-“This is how you kill abducted men and women.”
+“Enough waiting, enough understanding, enough already!"
+Michel Iluz, whose son Guy Iluz was killed while captive in Gaza, shouted into the microphone at the Jerusalem protest, the pain in his voice mounting to a howl.
+“We're fed up!
+How much longer can you abuse us?”

+In Tel Aviv, demonstrators poured into Hostages Square for the weekly Saturday night demonstration, unfurling a massive banner appealing to U.S. President Donald Trump to “save the hostages now!”

 A lasting truce has proven elusive.
 Hamas said it had accepted a ceasefire proposal from Arab mediators last month.
 Israel has not yet responded to the offer, vowing to continue the war until Hamas disarms and releases all hostages.